-The PRO/Tool Kit is an application that allows you to perform program development on the Professional.
-It includes PRO/Tool Kit DCL, a command language, as well as several utility programs that aid you in the development process.
-This chapter introduces PRO/Tool Kit DCL and the PRO/Tool Kit utilities.

-For information on hardware and software requirements for installing the PRO/Tool Kit, as well as installation instructions, see the PRO/Tool Kit Installation Guide and Release Notes.
+The PRO/Tool Kit is an application that allows you to develop programs on the Professional computer.
+It includes two command languages, PRO/Tool Kit DCL and PRO/Tool Kit MCR, as well as several utility programs that help you with the development process.
+This chapter introduces PRO/Tool Kit DCL, PRO/Tool Kit MCR, and the PRO/Tool Kit utilities.
+For information on hardware and software requirements and for installation instructions, see the PRO/Tool Kit Installation Guide and Release Notes.